accessibility-exchange/co-design/src/steps/6-consulting-team-and-organization-connect.md

 ---
-title: 6.
-Consulting team and organization connect
+title: Consulting team and organization connect
-subtitle: Organizations and consultants define how they want to work together.
+subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the organization.
+phase: Preparing for consultation
 ---
 ## Ideas